 That’s why I’ve written this, scary as it is.
 Women should be discussing their natural bodily changes – and not in a Les Dawson mouth-the-embarrassing-words way – because if we don’t discuss it openly, we’re condemning the next generation of women to suffer, too.
-And I don’t want anyone to go through the last six months.
+And I don’t want anyone to go through the what I went through.

 As a friend who experienced the same thing (and wrote about it here) told me last week: “The more we talk, the less isolated and depressed others will feel.”